High-dimensional statistical arbitrage with factor models and stochastic control: Conclusions and further research

 \section{Conclusions and further research}

-In this paper we have aimed to provide a systematic study of high-dimensional statistical arbitrage combining both stochastic control and factor models.
+In this paper we have aimed to provide a systematic study of high-dimensional statistical arbitrage combining stochastic control and factor models.
 To this end, we have first proposed a general framework based on a statistically-constructed factor model, and then shown how to obtain analytically explicit market-neutral portfolios and rephrase our problem in terms of them to make it tractable and get market neutrality by construction.
-Using this insight, we have then been able to study the question of optimizing the expected utility of the investor's terminal wealth in continuous time under both an exponential and a mean-variance objective.
-In both cases, we have obtained explicit closed-form solutions ready for numerical implementation, analyzed the corresponding strategies from the perspective of statistical arbitrage and the underlying factor model, and discussed extensions involving the addition of soft constraints on the admissible portfolios (like dollar-neutrality) and the presence of temporary quadratic transaction costs.
-Finally, we have run some high-dimensional Monte Carlo simulations to explore the behavior of the previous strategies, and analyzed their qualitative aspects and their sensitivity to the relevant parameters and the underlying factor model.
+Using this insight, we have studied the question of optimizing the expected utility of the investor's terminal wealth in continuous time under both an exponential and a mean-variance objective.
+In both cases, we have obtained explicit closed-form solutions that avoid potentially unfeasible high-dimensional numerical methods, analyzed the corresponding strategies from the perspective of statistical arbitrage and the underlying factor model, and discussed extensions involving the addition of soft constraints on the admissible portfolios (like dollar-neutrality) and the presence of temporary quadratic transaction costs.
+Finally, we have run Monte Carlo simulations to explore the behavior of the previous strategies, and analyzed their qualitative aspects and their sensitivity to the relevant parameters and the underlying factor model.